SignalIO-Team/docs/docs/index.md

 ---
 <span style="color:red">**NOTE**</span>

-SignalIO Simplify Utility currently only been tested with Linux/Unix operation system.
+SignalIO Simplify Utility currently only been tested with Linux/Unix operating system.
 As an alternative to SignalIO Simplify, esptool can be used in the Windows system.

 ---